post detail page top

 2. The glass installation – Glass will either be embedded (in channel) or have holes in it(point fixed type), using the Allen key on the outer or inner covering of the brackets or clamps can be tightened to lock the glass.(Image 14)

-3. Top pipe/c channel will get fixed to either balustrade or the glass directly using the rivets or double side tapes respectively.
+3. The top pipe/c channel will get fixed to either the balustrade or the glass directly using the rivets or double-side tapes respectively.
 The ends of the pipe should be secured with accessories(Image 15).

-Glass facades are impressive and amazing types of curtain wall for the new era buildings.
-From the conventional ways to the most sophisticated style,technology has been never ending.
-Yet again, it brings a food for thought to the reader’s mind that why shall we not try a better system than the previous ones?
-The old way once was new until got replaced by a better one, Changes are that makes us what we are.
+Glass facades are impressive and amazing types of curtain walls for the new-era buildings.
+From the conventional ways to the most sophisticated style, technology has been never-ending.
+Yet again, it brings food for thought to the reader’s mind Why shall we not try a better system than the previous ones?
+The old way was new until it was replaced by a better one, Changes are that make us what we are.
 Let’s be the change to build up our nation into a beautiful & comfortable place to live in.